MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/index4.md

 Notes:

 * European cities have a longitude between -6·5 and 30 degrees east
 * cities north of London have a latitude between 51·5 and 61 degrees north
-    * each degree of difference in latitude if equivalent to 113 kilometres
+* each degree of difference in latitude is equivalent to 113 kilometres